davebyrne222/simple-cli/README.md

 To Run a command directly simply use its full path from the `scli.commands.yaml` file, for example, `scli basic`.

+> [!TIP]
-Tip: If an argument value includes spaces or special characters, wrap it in quotes.
+> If a parameter includes spaces or special characters, wrap it in quotes.

 ## Interactive Mode

 To run in interactive mode, use the `-i` flag: `scli -i`.
 This will present an interactive menu of categories, subcategories, and commands which you can navigate through and select a command.
-If the command requires user input, it will prompt for a value.
+If the command requires parameter values, it will prompt for them.

-<div><p style="color:red">Insert image of an interactive menu</p></div>

 ---